-Florence Everett is a talented and experienced graphic design/brand strategist.
-Everett Design, founded in 1975, provides high-end brand, web and graphic design services to national corporations and institutions, as well as startups and small businesses.
+Florence Everett, President of Everett Design, is a talented and experienced graphic design/brand strategist.
+The firm, founded in 1975, provides high-end brand, web and graphic design services to national corporations and institutions, as well as startups and small businesses.

-Ms. Everett is an enthusiastic golfer and has been actively involved as a volunteer in national USGA and PGA tournaments.
-She also enjoys photography and other fine art pursuits, skiing, skating, long walks, and reading about the Knights Templar.
+An enthusiastic golfer, Florrie has been actively involved as a volunteer in national USGA and PGA tournaments.
+She also enjoys painting, photography and other fine art pursuits, skiing, skating, long walks, and reading about the Knights Templar.